Dillonb/n64/docs/source/interrupts.rst

    // Should we send an interrupt to the CPU? bool interrupt_fired = (MI_INTR_REG & MI_INTR_MASK_REG) != 0;

+Now, we're ready to talk about what happens inside the CPU.

 The MIPS CPU inside the N64 has eight possible interrupts that can be requested.
 These correspond to the eight bits in the "Interrupt Pending" field in the CP0 $Cause register.

 +----------------------+----------------------------------------------------------------------------------------------------------------------------------------------------+